Battle of Cádiz (1656): Battle

 Stayner's fleet was stationed in Cádiz bay to begin with, but was forced out by a westerly gale.
 On the evening of September 8, the squadron sighted one of the two annual Spanish treasure fleets.
 The treasure fleet, under the command of Marcos del Puerto, consisted of two galleons, three private merchantmen, two armed cargo ships (hulks) and a captured Portuguese vessel.
 They had been anchored in Havana for two months waiting for some warship escorts, but the earlier (still ongoing) blockade of Cádiz by Blake had prevented any from reaching the flota.

 In the gathering darkness, the Spaniards mistook the English squadron for a group of fishing boats and took no evasive action.
 As dawn broke on the morning of 9 September 1656, three of the English ships engaged the Spanish (the remainder of the squadron was facing the wrong way to attack at that time.)
 Captain Stayner, aboard the Speaker (64 guns), engaged and captured the Jesus Maria San Jose (28), one of the flota's galleons under the command of rear admiral Juan de Hoyos.
 With its capture came its treasure of 45 tons of silver, 700 chests of indigo, and 700 chests of sugar.

 Meanwhile, Captain Anthony Earning of the Bridgewater (52) engaged the other galleon under the command of vice admiral Juan Rodriguez Calderón.
-After a lengthy battle, the galleon was sunk after its crew set it on fire while abandoning ship. only 90 of its crew survived, with one of the many Spanish casualties being Francisco López de Zúñiga, 2nd Marquis of Baides, the former Governor of Chile.
+After a lengthy battle, the galleon was sunk after its crew set it on fire while abandoning ship. only 90 of its crew survived, with one of the many Spanish casualties being Francisco López de Zúñiga, 2nd Marquess of Baides, the former Governor of Chile.
 His wife and daughter died also, and his two young sons were taken prisoner.
 The Plymouth (52) sank one of the Spanish merchantmen, sending 60,000 pieces of eight being carried as cargo down with the ship.
 Captain John Harman of the Tredagh (52) captured another merchantman intact with all its cargo.
 The third merchantman was beached, while the Spanish admiral Marcus del Puerto escaped on the San Francisco y San Diego to Cádiz harbour along with the 2 other smallest ships.